Section Image

 Golfers can tee up at the Somerset Golf Club, the Sylvan Golf Course and the Sanctuary Lake Golf Course.
 Whether it’s a 30-degree December morning or an 85-degree June afternoon, Buffalo Wild Wings Arena offers several programs, including two youth hockey organizations.
 They also offer open ice skating hours, figure skating drop-ins and weekly events.

-Children will enjoy playing for hours outdoors at Boulan Park in Troy.
+Children can play on the playground at Boulan Park in Troy.

-Children will enjoy playing for hours outdoors at Boulan Park in Troy.
+Children can play on the playground at Boulan Park in Troy.

-Enjoy a round of golf with your clients at Somerset Golf Club.
+Troy locals can enjoy a round of golf at Somerset Golf Club.

-Enjoy a round of golf with your clients at Somerset Golf Club.
+Troy locals can enjoy a round of golf at Somerset Golf Club.

 Fast selling homes on well-kept streets